-Subtask 2.1 Transportation Improvement Program (TIP); Annual Projects Listing Work Task Budget: \$15,447 FHWA MPO Planning Funds \$11,331 ODOT Match for FHWA-PL funds \$1,297 FTA 5303 Metropolitan Planning Funds, \$2,529 In-Kind Match, \$289
+Subtask 2.1 Transportation Improvement Program (TIP); Annual Projects Listing

+Work Task Budget: \$17,916

+FHWA MPO Planning Funds \$13,632

+ODOT Match for FHWA-PL funds \$1,560

+FTA 5303 Metropolitan Planning Funds, \$2,724

+In-Kind Match, \$0

 Maintenance of the 2018-21 TIP is the main element in this.
+Development of the 2021-2024 TIP will be a priority during this fiscal year.
 Also, staff will develop and publish the Annual Listing of Obligated Projects.
 MRMPO coordinates with member jurisdictions and state and federal agencies to keep the program current and develop the annual obligations report.
 TIP amendments generally are initiated by sponsoring agencies.
 Amendments are reviewed by the public and the TAC.
 The TAC forwards recommendations to the Policy Committee, which is responsible for approving the TIP and any changes to it (beyond minor, "administrative modifications," which the MRMPO TIP manager is authorized to make under 23 CFR 450 to address project changes such as phase costs and minor shifts in fund sources).
 All amendments are forwarded to the ODOT STIP coordinator.
 MRMPO coordinates the amendment process so member jurisdictions will be aware of the progress of projects.
 Example of instances that trigger the amendment process include re-scheduling CMAQ and STP projects, Federal Transit Administration fund changes, and project costs or other scheduling changes.